Ezayji/e-commerce/README.md

             * **Enter a date in the future**.
             * CVC and ZIP can be whatever as long as they are **numeric** values.

-          *The confirm button doesn't work unless a valid credit card or one of the dummys is provided*
+          *The confirm button won't work unless a valid credit card or one of the dummys is provided*

 ---